panosc-eu/search-api/doc/query.md

 - `value` - numerical value for the inequality
 - `unit` - string, should be a standard unit as currently defined in [Units and Prefixes](./units-and-prefixes.md)

+> ##### Unit conversion
+>
+> When supplying units in a parameter query, the quantity will be converted to SI units for comparison with the value stored in the database.
+Before returning the the results, the relevant quantity is converted to the unit supplied by the user in the query.
+E.g., if querying a parameter in *keV*, the quantity will be converted to *kg m<sup>2</sup> / s<sup>2</sup>* and compared to the SI value stored in the database.
+Before returning the results with the relevant quantities to the user, they will be converted to the same unit that the user provided in the query, in this case *keV*.

 Parameter queries also support `and` and `or` operators:
 ```json
 {